2018-usfca-cs-640-fall/lesmaeili-07_HW_R_and_Rmarkdown/Analysis_of_BLAST_Results.md

 Introduction
 ============

 With a new understanding that bacterial communites on human skin are personalized, scientists have been curious to find out if this new discovery can be manipulated for forensic applications.
-For example, we want to know if we can identify a criminal matching his/her skin bacterial colonies with that of those object he/she may have touched.
+For example, we want to know if we can identify a criminal matching his/her skin bacterial colonies with that of those objects he/she may have touched.
 With the computations that I have done with the data from the assigned artilce, Freier et. al, I have answered the questions if a person's age can be determined using the bacteria on the skin.
-Also, I wanted to answer the question compare if bacteria on dust vs sebum are comparable.
+Also, I wanted to understand the results from dust vs sebum samples.

 Methods
 =======